paulrobustelli/Sisk_IDP_Writhe_2025/README.md

   - Tutorial on how to use ```writhe_tools``` and the algorithm used to compute the writhe demonstrated through example analysis of ACTR 👉 [traj_analysis_results](./traj_analysis_results/ACTR_example.ipynb)

   - The ```writhe_tools``` package will be actively maintained at https://github.com/tommysisk/writhe_tools and new releases will be distributed on PyPI until further notice.
-Please direct all purely package related inquires accordingly.
+Please direct all purely package related inquires accordingly. ```writhe_tools``` version 0.0.6 should be utilized when reproducing demonstrations of the code in this repository and is permenantly available via archive at https://pypi.org/project/writhe-tools/0.0.6/.
+Future releases are not guarunteed to work with the sample code provided in this repository.